-Chemistry syllabus of Class 11 Chemistry help students to plan their study schedule, understand the topics that need to be focused more and the complete course structure for the academic year 2019-2020.
 Class 11 Chemistry is a vast subject which needs a clear understanding of the concepts and topics.
-CBSE syllabus for Class 11 Chemistry for the academic year 2019-2020 tells students about what they need to study, marks distribution for each unit and time duration of the same.
-Students should strictly follow the Class 11 Chemistry syllabus because the final exam question paper will be framed according to it.
+Knowing CBSE class 11 chemistry syllabus help students to understand the course structure of chemistry for the academic year 2019-2020.
+Going through the syllabus students get to know what they have to study, marks distribution for each unit and time duration of the same.
+Based on that, they can plan easily their study schedule.
+Students must follow the CBSE Class 11 Chemistry syllabus as the final exam question paper will be framed according to it.

-Students of Class 11 CBSE board can download the Chemistry syllabus.
+CBSE Class 11 students can download the CBSE syllabus for class 11 chemistry from the link shown below.
 The syllabus also includes information about practicals, projects, assignments, etc. that need to be covered for the respective academic year.

 CBSE Class 11 Chemistry Syllabus with Marking Scheme